M193 Ballistics thumbnail image

 If you’re interested in buying M193 for your AR-15, look to Federal/American Eagle, as they have a commercial civilian option available under their XM line.
 The “X” in X193 shows the cartridge is meant for civilian use.

-To confuse matters, a few ammunition manufacturers choose not to use the “X” designation but continue to label their rounds in the mil-spec standard method.
+To confuse matters, a few ammunition manufacturers choose not to use the “X” designation but continue to label their rounds in the Mil-spec standard method.
 These rounds do not pack the same punch as the military’s version, though they will get the job done.

 M193/XM193 Design and Performance